alkiranet/terraform-provider-alkira/docs/resources/service_checkpoint.md

 Optional:

 - `domain` (String) Management server domain.
-- `management_server_password` (String) The password for Checkpoint Firewall Management Server.
+- `management_server_password` (String) The password of the management server.
-- `reachability` (String) This option specifies whether the management server is publicly reachable or not.
+- `reachability` (String) Specifies whether the management server is publicly reachable or not.
 If the reachability is private then you need to provide the segment to be used to access the management server.
 Default value is `PUBLIC`.
 - `segment_id` (Number) The ID of the segment to be used to access the management server.
-- `type` (String) The type of the management server.
+- `type` (String) The type of the management server. either `SMS` or `MDS`.
-- `user_name` (String) The user_name of the management server.
+- `user_name` (String) The username of the management server.

 Read-Only: